kdeldycke/kevin-deldycke-blog/content/posts/how-to-install-eaccelerator-php5-debian-lenny.md

 As Wikipedia tells you,
 [several tools of this kind exists](http://wikipedia.org/wiki/List_of_PHP_accelerators).
-Why choosing eAccelerator in particular ?
+Why choosing eAccelerator in particular?
 I really have no clue...
 I've never used any of these tools, so I had to start somewhere.
 That's as simple as that!

 Now, I have a Debian server as a target system.
 Unfortunately, eAccelerator is